 - Profile Type Expressions are only supported for database profiling.
-They have no effect on profiling of file data. - Currently only Oracle and MSSQL Server are fully supported.
+They have no effect on profiling of file data. - As of version 9.0, only Oracle and MSSQL Server are fully supported.
 On other platforms, Type Expressions may result in unexpected matches.